What Is the Strongest Foundation For a House?

 - A strong and good–quality foundation keeps the building standing while the forces of nature try to weaken it.
 Also, it provides safety and security during calamities such as earthquakes, floods, strong winds, etc.

-- The foundation must be built such that it restricts the entry of ground moisture to the upper part of the house in wall and flooring.
+- The foundation must be built such that it restricts the entry of ground moisture to the upper part of the house in the wall and flooring.

 What is the Best Type of Foundation for a House